-My aim with school workshops is not just to inform, but to inspire.
+My aim with workshops at primary schools is not just to inform, but to inspire.
 So many kids think that writing is something that other people are good at.
 They don’t realise that those amazing imaginations that they have are the foundation of any good story.

 I hope they’ll help your child to embrace their own special writing voice as they tell their original story.

 Key 1: Ideas are everywhere

 One of the things that a lot of kids struggle with is finding an idea for a story.
-They think that writers are special people who have ideas drop on them from out of the sky – and I really wish this were true, because it would make my job easier.
+They think that writers are special people who have ideas drop on them from out of the sky – and I really wish this were true in real life, because it would make my job easier.

-The truth is that story ideas are all around us, and writers have just trained themselves to see them.
-I encourage kids to watch and listen to see if they can spot them.
+The truth is that story ideas and creative writing prompts are all around us, and writers have just trained themselves to see them.
+I encourage kids to watch and listen to see if they can spot their own stories.
 To give them an insight into how it works, I tell them the story of how The Mapmaker Chronicles series came to be.

 The whole epic adventure series came from two conversations I had with my oldest son, then nine years old.
 One night we were standing outside on a hot summer’s night staring out into space.
 “How far does space go?” he asked me, to which I had to answer that nobody knows.
 That so far we haven’t found the edges.